laowantong/paroxython/docs/md/preparing.md

     1. it is possible to never reach a terminal state;
     2. it is impossible to infer the next state from the states already observed;
     3. it is possible to observe the same state more than once.

-To put things in perspective, with a modern language like Python, you'd better think of [control flags](https://refactoring.guru/remove-control-flag) as code smells.
-In any case, take a look at our [specifications of iterative patterns](https://repo/paroxython/resources/spec.md#iterative-patterns).
-Should there be anything you don't agree with, no problem: just delete the corresponding translations from your copy of [taxonomy.tsv](https://repo/paroxython/resources/taxonomy.tsv).

 ### Guards